Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

 To think that one can do everything alone is foolishness because it takes the effort of the entire team to be really successful.
 The reasons for supervisors to delegate responsibilities to subordinates varies.
 The end result, however, can be rewarding for the employee, supervisor, and the workplace.

 Why Do Supervisors Delegate?

 Supervisors choose to delegate tasks to subordinates for a variety of reasons.
 Common reasons to delegate are:

-- new projects and tasks for employer - If the organization has been given a new responsibility, supervisors might find the new task as a great opportunity for the delegation of new responsibilities.
-Since the task delegated should be one the supervisor would do, the new task might be something new to the organization that could require the dilligence of the subordinate with the oversight of the supervisor.
+- New projects and tasks for employer: If the organization has been given a new responsibility, supervisors might find the new task as a great opportunity for the delegation of new responsibilities.
+Since the task delegated should be one the supervisor would do, the new task might be something new to the organization that could require the diligence of the subordinate with the oversight of the supervisor.
 While the supervisor should not be overbearing or scrutinizing every move, the supervisor should make him or herself available should the subordinate with the new delegated task needs some assistance or direction.

 - Reward good performance.
 Delegating a task is an opportunity to reward good performance and offer a new occasion to see an employee shine and grow professionally.